 My name is Shawn Patterson, founder of the 22 Redeemed.
 I am an 8-year U.S. Army veteran with three tours overseas, one to Afghanistan and two to Iraq.
 I am also a grateful and faithful believer in Jesus Christ.
-I am currently in recovery for anger, anxiety, depression, control and alcohol.
+I am the father of 2 beautiful daughters, Sierra and Sophia.
+I have victory over alcohol, depression, anxiety, and control.
 I also struggled with my sense of purpose.
 If those symptoms sound familiar, you know what I am talking about.
 Most importantly I have given my heart completely over to the care of God and now I am living for Jesus!

 I am a Veteran.

 I have seen and done things that many will not understand.

 I am a warrior and member of a team spanning the world.

 I have served my country proudly and now standby to server my brothers and sisters in arms.

 I will never leave a fallen brother or sister.
 If they are hurt, I will carry them.

 If I can't carry them, I will drag them.

 I will help them face their enemies, to include the demons from within.